 Winter Glow at the Three Counties Showground in Malvern combines multiple festive events in one, including an Illuminated Light Trail.
 The trail is one of the longest in the region, with new light installations created by local artists, craftspeople and lighting designers.
 And if you want to bring your pooch along, there are special dog-friendly sessions being held on multiple dates.

-As well as the light trail, there’s a Christmas market and plenty to eat and drink, with street food stalls in the Festive Food Quarter, an Ice Café and Jingle’s Winter Bar.
-You can also add a personalised Santa’s Grotto experience, UV Glow Crazy Golf, ice skating and fairground rides.
+As well as the light trail, there’s a Christmas market and plenty to eat and drink, with street food stalls in the Festive Food Quarter, and an Ice Bar & Café.
+You can also add on a personalised Father Christmas experience, UV Glow Crazy Golf, ice skating and fairground rides at extra cost.

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.